ParallelMaths/parallel/pages/8-32-rules-critical-thinking.md

 ::: problem id=1_1 marks=3
 __1.1__ In a 24-hour period, how often does the number 5 appear in a digital clock?

 Let me define the question in a bit more detail.
 Count how many 5's would be on the clock if you looked at it every minute.
 So, for example, at 05:53 there are two, then at 05:54 there are two, and at 05:55 there are three and so on.
-By the way, it is a 24-hour clock, so you will also have 15:55 that has three 5’s.
+By the way, it is a 24-hour clock, so you will also have 15:55, which has three 5’s.

 <input solution="504"/>